How To Make Date Syrup

 Instructions

-1. Cut the dates: Coat the blades of kitchen shears with a thin swipe of oil.
+1. Coat the blades of kitchen shears with a thin swipe of oil.
 Use the shears to finely "chop" the dates.

-2. Simmer the dates: Place the dates and water in a medium saucepan and bring to a simmer over medium heat.
+2. Place 1 pound dried pitted Medjool dates and 4 cups water in a medium saucepan and bring to a simmer over medium heat.
 Simmer for 30 minutes, stirring occasionally.

-3. Cool the mixture: Remove from the heat and cool for 30 minutes.
+3. Remove from the heat and cool for 30 minutes.

-4. Purée the mixture: Transfer the mixture to a blender or food processor fitted with the blade attachment and blend until very smooth, at least 1 minute.
+4. Transfer the mixture to a blender or food processor fitted with the blade attachment and blend until very smooth, at least 1 minute.

-5. Strain the mixture: Line a fine-mesh strainer with 2 layers of cheesecloth.
+5. Line a fine-mesh strainer with 2 layers of cheesecloth.
 Pour the date purée through.
 Once all the pulp is in the strainer, pull the sides of the cheesecloth together and twist to press out as much syrup as possible.

-6. Reduce the date syrup (optional): Taste your date syrup and determine if it is sweet enough for you.
+6. Taste your date syrup and determine if it is sweet enough for you.
 To thicken, return the syrup to a medium saucepan and simmer over medium heat for 30 minutes.
 Remove from the heat and cool before storing.

 Recipe Notes